 - Was this the part where I give in and laugh?

-- He continued to reiterate I should learn to take a joke as I left his office.
+- He continued to reiterate that I should learn to take a joke as I left his office.

 Once I arrived home and collected my thoughts, I emailed HR detailing the incident.
 There was already a pending discussion about Greg's continued bullying and intimidation planned for next week.

-HR requested I answer three questions:
+HR requested I think about and answer three questions:

 - What are the three hindrances to my current job?